grafana/beyla/docs/sources/quickstart/cpp.md

 ## 5. Test the service

-With the Beyla and the service running, make HTTP requests to the instrumented service:
+With Beyla and the service running, make HTTP requests to the instrumented service:

 ```
 curl http://localhost:8080/foo